Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Results

 We compare NF architectures by their performance in \neutramcmc.
 Before interpreting the results, we note that \neutrahmc performed much worse than regular HMC.
 Furthermore, while \neutramh improved upon regular MH, it was still vastly inferior to Jump MH.
 This means that \neutramcmc may not be a very efficient preconditioning method, and the best-performing NFs could favor those whose transformation is close to the identity map.
 We list the results in Table~\ref{tab:nf-per-family-neutra}.

 As groups, both IA and residual NFs perform the best across all targets (last column).
-This is unsurprising because IA and radial flows were designed to improve variational inference~\citep{tabak_family_2013, rezende_variational_2015, kingma_improved_2016}, which forms the crucial NF warm-up phase in \neutramcmc.
+This is consistent with IA and radial flows having been designed to improve variational inference~\citep{tabak_family_2013, rezende_variational_2015, kingma_improved_2016}, which forms the crucial NF warm-up phase in \neutramcmc.
 Interestingly, the radial flow performs better than IA within \neutramcmc despite the fact that IAF has been proposed to address the limitations of the former. \neutramcmc can benefit from simpler preconditioning of the radial flow, which does not use neural networks, compared to more expressive bijections.
-However, the form of the bijection could play a role, as the simple planar NF ranks worse than radial and Sylvester flows.
+The form of the bijection could also play a role, as the simple planar NF ranks worse than radial and Sylvester flows.

 The radial flow reaches the top 20\% of all NFs for every target family.
 The next best are ResFlow and IA-\nafdeep, which rank among the best in all but multimodal sampling.
 The radial flow appears somewhat more stable on real-world targets, while ResFlow is decisively stabler on synthetic targets.
 However, both attain the same uncertainty when evaluated across all targets.
 We also notice good performance in some architectures that do not fit this pattern, namely coupling NFs.
 While continuous NFs generally achieve better-than-average ranks on Jump MCMC, all of them perform poorly on \neutramcmc.
 We again notice that \cnfrkreg achieves lower $\overline{r}$ than \cnfrk, which is consistent with our findings in Jump MCMC and further shows the benefits of using regularization in continuous NFs.